tiger1933/YOLOv4_tensorflow/README.md

 * you will see the detection results with pb model
 * you can download pb model from [baidu cloud](https://pan.baidu.com/s/1VnX5lWT4CkHyqq0JQSllmA)  Extraction code: wm1j

-## some tips with config.py and training the model
+## some tips about config.py and training the model
 1. the parameters of **width and height** in config.py should be 608, but i have not a powerful GPU, that is why i set them as 416
 2. actually, you can replace mish activation with leaky_relu to save GPU memory, and then you can set batch_size from 2 to 4
 3. learning rate do not set too large